 Cocktails and New Street Art

 The evening drew to a close.
-One last stop, a few steps into the warmth of a cocktail bar at the Mondrian London Hotel.
+One last stop, a few steps into the warmth of a cocktail bar at the Sea Containers London (former Mondrian London Hotel).
 The cushioned benches glowed in a colour between pink and old rose, reminiscent of bubble gum and candy floss.
 We ordered a variety of cocktails, listened to the conversations of the other guests – discussing elective beauty procedures in Germany, watched the blinking lights of city through the panoramic windows.

 Before we returned home we walked the street art tunnel at Waterloo Station, Leake Street.
 An open art concept, orchestrated by the city, displaying a colourful palette of street art and graffiti, some of it so fresh it was actually being created as we walked past.